welch16/microbiome-pipeline/README.md

 * `snakemake -j{cores} all_profile` to plot the quality profiles
 * `snakemake -j{cores}` to run the dada2 pipeline
 * `snakemake -j{cores} all_taxonomy_kraken` to labels the ASV sequences with [kraken2](https://ccb.jhu.edu/software/kraken2/).
 Databases need to be downloaded from https://benlangmead.github.io/aws-indexes/k2
-* `snakemake -j{cores} all_phyloseq` to perform the generate a `phyloseq` object, align sequences and compute the alpha / beta diversities
+* `snakemake -j{cores} all_phyloseq` to perform the generate a `phyloseq` object, align sequences and compute the alpha / beta diversities.
+This step is not stable yet, but alternatively a good ending point could be `snakemake -j{cores} init_phyloseq`

 ## Cite